MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/marketing-create-contact-profile-questionnaire.md

 With the right questionnaires, you can rate your prospects and group them into categories.
 You can use existing questions and answers and combine them with new questions and answers to form the basis of your rating.
 Each answer in the rating is given a point value and, depending on the range you set up for the categories (*From Value* and *To Value*), the rating system will group your contacts in the categories you have defined.
 For example, *ABC* customers, *High/Low loyalty* vendors, or *Platinum/Gold/Silver* prospects.

-You can also run the questionnaire to answer some of the questions based on contact, customer, or supplier data automatically.
+You can also run the questionnaire to answer some of the questions based on contact, customer, or vendor data automatically.

 ## <a name="to-add-a-profile-questionnaire"></a>To add a profile questionnaire